ThomasQuinnKelly/bip-archetype-service/bip-archetype-service-origin/bip-origin-inttest/README.md

 ## Execution

-To execute the functional test in local bip-origin service needs to be up and running.
+To execute the functional tests in local bip-origin the service needs to be up and running.

 # How to Build and Test origin service
 [Quick Start Guide](/docs/quick-start-guide.md)

-**Command Line:** Execute the origin service functional test using the environment specific command below.
+**Command Line:** Execute the origin service functional tests using the environment specific command below.
 ```bash
 Default Local: mvn verify -Pinttest -Dcucumber.options="--tags @DEV"
 ```